shaunbongani/aws-bootcamp-cruddur-2023/journal/week0.md

 # Create a new User an d Generate AWS Credentials

- -Go to IAM User Console
+ * Go to IAM User Console

- -Enable console access
+ * Enable console access

- -Create a new Admin Group and apply administratorAccess
+ * Create a new Admin Group and apply administratorAccess

- -Create the user and go find and click into the user
+ * Create the user and go find and click into the user

- -Choose AWS CLI Access
+ * Choose AWS CLI Access

- -Download the CSV with the credentials
+ * Download the CSV with the credentials

  # Set Env Var